 Buy Assets of Existing LLC

 To maintain the LLC structure, without assuming responsibility for the existing LLCs liabilities, you can set up a new LLC and have it purchase the existing LLC's assets.

 Even though you're not assuming ownership of the LLC itself, you'll need to see its operating agreement.
 Unless the operating agreement clearly allows its management to sell the assets without the written concurrence of its members, you'll need that assurance from every member in writing.
 Alternatively, ask the LLC management to have the members of the LLC revise the operating agreement so that it gives LLC's management the authority to sell its assets

 Your buyout agreement with the LLC should state clearly that whatever assets you're purchasing are free from any encumbrances.
 You may want to consult your attorney about the inclusion of related clauses that hold the former LLC members responsible for any subsequent claims against the assets.
-You'll also need to check with your county's records office to see if any liens have been filed against the LLC .
-A Nolo article on what to investigate when buying a business notes that if creditors have filed UCC-1 forms -- state forms that give notice of a creditor's property interest in the LLC's assets -- they can seize those assets even after you've purchased them from the LLC.
+You'll also need to check with your county's records office to see if any liens have been filed against the LLC.
+If creditors have filed UCC-1 forms, they can seize those assets even after you've purchased them from the LLC.